Have you ever walked out of an interview feeling like you still don’t have a sense of whether a candidate will actually be good for the job?

 2.)
 Talk about a time when you dealt with on-the-job pressure.
 What caused the pressure and how did you overcome it?

 Questions like this one measure two different factors: the adaptability of a candidate and his or her ability to handle stress.
-Candidates who are unable to handle changing variables tend to be routinely stressed.
-That leads to diminished productivity, lowered health, and faster burnout.
+Candidates who are unable to handle changing variables tend to be routinely stressed, leading to diminished productivity, lowered health, and faster burnout.

 3.)
 Explain the processes you used to meet a very important deadline for your last job.
 How did you complete the project on time?
-What have you learned to do differently?
-Time management skills.
+What have you learned to do differently regarding time management skills?

-With all of the distractors of today’s office place, time management seems to exist in a minefield.
+With all of the distractions in today’s office place, time management seems to exist in a minefield.
 Take one step in the wrong direction and priorities can get derailed.
 Learning how a candidate prioritizes projects and has learned from past challenges is a good predictor of their performance going forward.

 4.)
 Tell me about a situation that you could have handled better.
 What prompted you to act the way you did and how would you handle it better?
 Motivation questions.